w451/LiarsDeckSolver/README.md

 # Analysis of Optimal Strategy

 The equilibrium strategy involves mostly (>99%) only calling and playing 1 card.
 Playing more than 1 card in a turn (as a non-guaranteed win), however, is not necessarily -EV.
 One specific spot where more than 1 card is played is on Player 2's first turn where they play 2 cards of the table 1.9% of the time when holding 4 cards of the table.

+# Choice of Algorithm

+CFR algorithms are widely regarded as the best for solving imperfect information games.
+I chose External MCCFR because it is the most simple implementation since there is a action-observed action mismatch in this game.
+Whether Player 1 plays 1 card of the table or 1 bluff the observed action is that 1 card has been played and so the opponent will have the same strategy regardless of which exact play Player 1 made.
+As such the Vanilla CFR algorithm is more cumbersome to implement while MCCFR is not.